 - Add dry ingredients on top (flour, baking powder, cinnamon, salt, cardamom, nutmeg) and mix them together gently before beating them into the wet ingredients, scraping down sides as needed.
 Set aside while you make topping.

-- In a small bowl, combine melted butter with brown sugar and chopped rhubarb.
+- In a small bowl, combine melted butter with brown sugar, chopped rhubarb, and cardamom.
 Spread mixture into the bottom of the prepared cake pan.

 - On top of rhubarb mixture, spread cake batter into an even layer (batter will be thick).

 - Cover pan with a paper towel and then wrap tightly with foil.